justanotherdot/justanotherdot/site/posts/a-love-letter-to-patterns.md

 author: Ryan James Spencer
 date: 2019-08-30T11:47:00Z
 tags: [productivity]
+image: a-love-letter-to-patterns.jpg
+summary: >-
+  Patterns are how we tend to carve up the world around us.
+Like feedback loops, they are everywhere once we start noticing them.
+hero_font_color: black-ter
 ---

 Patterns are how we tend to carve up the world around us.
 Like [feedback